Get 50% Discount Offer 26 Days

 Troubleshooting: If source ~/.bashrc Doesn’t Apply Changes

-If applying the changes doesn’t work as expected (for example, Maven commands aren’t recognized globally), here are some steps to resolve the issue:
+If applying the changes doesn’t work as expected (The system does not recognize Maven commands globally), here are some steps to resolve the issue:

 1. Check if you edited the correct file (~/.bashrc is for the current user; /etc/profile applies system-wide).